kyma-project/terraform-module/README.md

 ```

-Now you are ready to run the Terraform CLI in your root module's folder.
+4. Run the Terraform CLI in your root module's folder.

 ```bash
 cd tf